Ring Road (Regina, Saskatchewan): Route description

 Ring Road forms a partial circle around Regina, connecting the city's eastern, southern, and northern suburbs and commercial districts with Regina's industrial centre.
-In addition to being used as a commuting highway, Ring Road sufficiently connects Highway 6 and Highway 11 to the Trans-Canada Highway (Highway 1) There is no western leg of Ring Road, nor is one planned; however, the north-south limited-access road of Lewvan Drive and Pasqua Street N functions as the de facto western leg.
+In addition to being used as a commuting highway, Ring Road sufficiently connects the CanAm Highway (Highway 6) and the Louis Riel Trail (Highway 11) to the Trans-Canada Highway (Highway 1) There is no western leg of Ring Road, nor is one planned; however, the north-south limited-access road of Lewvan Drive and Pasqua Street N functions as the de facto western leg.
 The western leg of the Regina Bypass, which opened in October 2019, provides a western freeway link between Highway 1 and Highway 11.
 With the west suburban developments flourishing in Regina, the Pasqua Street and Ring Road intersection becomes congested at peak hours.
 Thus the city plans to construct a new interchange at this point in the near future.